MediaFuse/m_icons/README.md

 Vector icons in SVG format.

-_Yes, there already is a plethora of vector icons available.
-But sometimes it's easier to create what you need._
+_Sometimes it's easier to create what you need._

 ----